 Did any other trans girls get to the point pre-transition where they had to basically dissociate in order to top or was that just me lol

 This can lead to one feeling less enthusiastic or even disinterested in sex, as half of what makes up sex drive is the mental context of the situation.
-Many trans people never even experience sex until adulthood, functionally operating as asexual due to how severely their dysphoria has shutdown all sex drive.
+Many trans people never even experience sex until adulthood, functionally operating as sex-averse due to how severely their dysphoria has shutdown all sex drive.
 They may still perform for the sake of their partners, but not get as much enjoyment as they could, and even end up disconnecting from reality around them in order to accomplish the task.

 This dysphoria may be so significant that they find themselves taking a sexual identity that they don’t actually connect with.
 It is not unheard of for a trans person to realize after coming out that they never actually felt a connection to the sexual orientation that they had identified with previously, but were rather using it as a way to feel less dysphoric in their sex lives.

 Some trans women, for example, identified as gay men pre-transition out of a desire to have a partner that treats them like women during sex, but find themselves to actually be lesbians once that demand is lifted.
 Others may attempt to live as gay men, but find that the role doesn’t fulfill them because they know their partners see them as men.

 Author's Note: This specific type of sexual dysphoria is difficult to explain in generalist terms, so I am going to take a departure here and write about this from my own personal experience.
 The following is presented from my perspective as a binary trans woman.
 As such, this may not be completely relatable to all trans people.
 My apologies.